That should be our default position, stance, attitude and reaction: Come what may, I will praise God.

 Worshipping God in our everyday life, even in the midst of our trying circumstances, gives us a better, wider and deeper perspective on what we are going through and how God uses it, is using it, to grow our faith and deepen our relationship with Him.

 Decide today, right now, that you will always praise and worship God for Who He is.
-He is worth.
+He is worthy of all praise.

 Prayer